jcgonzalezb/holbertonschool-low_level_programming/0x09-static_libraries/README.md

 ## Description of the files inside this folder:

-- holberton.h: Header file with all function prototypes.
+- main.h: Header file with all function prototypes.

 0 - Create the static library libholberton.a containing all the functions listed.
-1 - Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+1 - Create a script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the c_files directory.